bugarela/old-dotfiles/README.md

 And the theme will appear as an option in Profiles > Edit Profile > Color

-Now some extra stuff, return to the parent directory

-`cd ..`

-And get your compton to turn on some nice shadows:

-`cp compton.conf ~/.config/compton.conf`

 You'll need to reload again, and also make sure you have compton installed.

 To get a nice lock screen
 `cp lock.sh i3lock ~/`
 (I keep them in $HOME dir, and the bindings assume they are there, but feel free to move them to a smarter place)

-And finally, if you want to install Oh-My-Zsh and use what I use,

-`cp .zshrc ~/`